Reliable non-hormonal methods

 In a situation where reliable contraception is important and hormonal contraceptives cannot be used, the major halachic options are the IUD and the diaphragm.
 The IUD comes in two varieties: regular or hormone secreting.
 The former often involves some staining or slightly prolonged periods; the latter typically leads to months (up to six) of staining, followed by no menstruation whatsoever.
 The former IUD is about 98% reliable, the latter (as it combines both and IUD and a hormone) 99%.
 The diaphragm, when used correctly and used with spermicide gel, is about 98% effective.
 It does, however, have to be inserted prior to each episode of marital relations (up to one hour before).

 Many halachic decisors, particularly in Israel, prefer the IUD because it is not a barrier method.
 However, there are rabbis who permit the diaphragm.
 They reason, in part, that although it is a barrier, its location does not interfere with the physical sensations of intercourse.
-This site follows the halachic rulings of Rav Yehuda Herzl Henkin whose grandfather, R. Yosef Eliyahu Henkin z"l, permitted the diaphragm.
+This site follows the halachic rulings of Rav Yehuda Herzl Henkin who generally permits the diaphragm in accordance with the approach of his grandfather, R. Yosef Eliyahu Henkin z"l.

 Please ask your local rabbi as to the appropriate method in your particular case.
 If you do not have rav to whom you can turn, please get back to us stating that you are interested in a halachic ruling.